Skip to main content

 Automated workflows

-Automated self-service portals offer employees the option to submit service requests directly through the catalog.
-Configure incident response workflows that automatically route requests to the appropriate teams for faster resolution.
+Automated self-service portals powered by service request software allow employees to submit requests directly through the catalog.
+You can configure incident response frameworks that automatically route requests to the appropriate teams for faster resolution.

 Automated approvals streamline the process and eliminate the need for manual requests, in effect, dissolving bottlenecks and delays.
 With a service request option, employees request the services they need, reducing the burden on IT staff and freeing up their time for more critical tasks.